pinbo/CRISgo/README.md

 Two files will be created:

-1. A csv file with the editing efficiency and top 10 indels in each fastq file.
+1. A csv file with the editing efficiency and top 10 indels in each fastq file (**CRISgov5** only presents top 4 indels/SNPs in the csv file; SNP type 0 means SNPs, positive numbers mean insertion, and negative numbers mean deletion).

 2. A txt file with names "top10_reads_xxxx.txt" that lists the top 10 most abundant reads in each fastq file.